Kshitiz-Mhto/xnap/README.md

 - **Scheduled Restore**: Create Restores for databases and local files on a schedule.
 - **Versioning Backups**: Provide custom versioning for backup local files.

+## 2. Encryption/Decryption and Compression/Decompression
+- **Security**: Uses AES for cryptographic securitry
+- **Compression/Decompression**: Uses zip or tar for compression and decompression internally

 ### 2.Database Management
   - Allows managing databases and Logs through simple CLI commands ie `CURDL`.
   - Supports connecting to multiple database types and systems.